knative/docs/install/Knative-with-GKE.md

   command to view the component's status updates in real time.
 Use CTRL + C to exit watch mode.

-You are now ready to deploy an app or create build in your new Knative cluster.
+You are now ready to deploy an app or create a build in your new Knative cluster.

 ## Deploying apps or builds